Tezepelumab-ekko (Tezspire)

 Limitations of use: Not for relief of acute bronchospasm or status asthmaticus.

-Tezepelumab-ekko is available as Tezspire (Amgen Inc.).
+Tezepelumab-ekko is branded as Tezspire (Amgen Inc.).
 Tezepelumab-ekko is a thymic stromal lymphopoietin (TSLP) blocker, human monoclonal antibody (IgG2λ).
 TSLP, a molecule involved in airway inflammation, is a cytokine mainly derived from epithelial cells and occupies an upstream position in the asthma inflammatory cascade.
 Airway inflammation is an important component in the pathogenesis of asthma.
 Multiple cell types (e.g., mast cells, eosinophils, neutrophils, macrophages, lymphocytes, ILC2 cells) and mediators (e.g., histamine, eicosanoids, leukotrienes, cytokines) are involved in airway inflammation.
 Blocking TSLP with tezepelumab-ekko reduces biomarkers and cytokines associated with inflammation including blood eosinophils, airway submucosal eosinophils, IgE, FeNO, IL-5, and IL-13; however, the mechanism of tezepelumab-ekko action in asthma has not been definitively established (Amgen, 2023).

 Per the label, Tezspire should not be used to treat acute asthma symptoms or acute exacerbations.
 Tezspire is not to be used to treat acute bronchospasm or status asthmaticus.
 Patients should seek medical advice if their asthma remains uncontrolled or worsens after initiation of treatment with Tezspire.
 It is recommended that patients do not discontinue systemic or inhaled corticosteroids abruptly upon initiation of therapy with Tezspire.
 Reductions in corticosteroid dose, if appropriate, should be gradual and performed under the direct supervision of a physician.
 Reduction in corticosteroid dose may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.